Statistical activity code: 40402

 Data are collected with the annual statistical questionnaire “Film”.

-Data from the Estonian Film Institute are received by e-mail.
+Data from the Estonian Film Institute and Estonian Film Database are received by e-mail.

 The data are compared with the data of previous periods.
 All columns are checked to make sure that they have been completed as required.